giocannivampri/Software_and_Computing_Project/README_ContextandStructure.md

 After the simulation the result outputs are plotted and saved, and the information about the halo loss percentage is printed.

 ## Organization of the code
-In the **Project folder** one can find the codes files and output folder:
+In the **Project folder** one can find the code files and output folder:

  --------------------------------------------------------------- **Code Files** ---------------------------------------------------------------